lucasonazes/bankApp/README.md

-# BankApp
+# Bank-app

-BankApp is a Java-based banking application for financial management.
+Bank-app is a Java-based banking application for financial management.
 It provides a graphical user interface (GUI) for managing accounts, users, and banking operations, including deposits, withdrawals, investments, and account statements.

 ## Features